 Course description: Detailed study of in-depth World War II issues, including the person of Hitler

-- Sarah originally became fascinated by World War II thanks to James Bond.
-Actually, it was thanks to her favorite Bond, Daniel Craig, and a movie called Defiance that he starred in, detailing the real-life story of the Bielski brothers, who led a Jewish forest resistance during the war.
+- Ashar originally became fascinated by World War II thanks to James Bond.
+Actually, it was thanks to his favorite Bond, Daniel Craig, and a movie called Defiance that he starred in, detailing the real-life story of the Bielski brothers, who led a Jewish forest resistance during the war.

 - Watching the movie led to reading the Bielski Brothers book, which led to more movies and more books.